Leap Therapeutics Inc. (LPTX): Are the Stars Lining Up for Investors?

-Leap Therapeutics Inc. (LPTX) is priced at $0.59 after the most recent trading session.
-At the very opening of the session, the stock price was $0.7641 and reached a high price of $0.77, prior to closing the session it reached the value of $0.77.
-The stock touched a low price of $0.5556.Recently in News on November 7, 2022, Leap Therapeutics to Present Updated Data from the DisTinGuish Study of DKN-01 Plus Tislelizumab and Preclinical Data in Colorectal Cancer Models at the SITC Annual Meeting.
-55% ORR, 73% DCR, and 7.7 month PFS in DKK1-high/PD-L1-high second-line gastric cancer patients.
+Leap Therapeutics Inc. (LPTX) is priced at $0.71 after the most recent trading session.
+At the very opening of the session, the stock price was $0.67 and reached a high price of $0.7489, prior to closing the session it reached the value of $0.63.
+The stock touched a low price of $0.63.Recently in News on November 14, 2022, Leap Therapeutics Reports Third Quarter 2022 Financial Results.
+Leap Therapeutics, Inc. (Nasdaq: LPTX), a biotechnology company focused on developing targeted and immuno-oncology therapeutics, today reported financial results for the third quarter ended September 30, 2022.
 You can read further details here

 Sponsored